 Note: You will need Adobe Reader to download the checklist.
 This is available below.

 The following Aspergers checklist provides the symptoms as indicated by the DSM-IV diagnostic criteria(1).
+Currently the DSM V no longer recognizes this as a separate disorder.
 This is not intended to diagnose your child, but should be able to provide you with a good starting point for determining whether your child should have further evaluation.

 Talk with your child's pediatrician if you are concerned and consider contacting your local school district to see if they may provide free evaluations and services to help with problems you may be having.
 With an increasing number of children becoming diagnosed, most will offer services or be able to point you in the right direction.